-10 cat-friendly houseplants that are easy to take care of
+10 pet-friendly houseplants — that are easy to take care of

 Spider plant

 Spider plants are a plant beginner’s favorite.
 Their long, spindly leaves can grow quite quickly (with proper care).
-Plus you only need to water them once a week — but since spider plants are so thirsty, they’ll be OK if you accidentally overwater them.
+Plus you only need to water them once a week — but since spider plants are thirsty, they’ll be OK if you accidentally overwater them.

 But most importantly, spider plants aren’t toxic.
-So if you catch your cat nibbling on your spider plant, it’ll be just fine.
+So if you catch your pet nibbling on your spider plant, it’ll be just fine.

 Plant care: If you’re a plant novice, you’ll love spider plants.
 Here’s how to keep your spider plant happy.